Describe common mistakes associated with constraints and keys in relational databases.

 2. Not Planning for Change

-Consider a small application designed to manage a youth soccer league.
-Figure 1 shows a relational model that enforces data integrity through proper use of primary and foreign keys.
-Constraints ensure that every player belongs to one or more games, and each parent record corresponds to a player.
+Consider a small application built to manage a youth soccer league.
+Figure 1 shows a relational model that enforces data integrity through deliberate use of primary and foreign keys: every player belongs to one or more games, and every parent record corresponds back to a specific player.

 Figure 1: Youth sports league database schema illustrating relationships among games, players, and parents.